 Reduce distractions.
 Reduce background noise and distractions to avoid confusion and over-stimulation, which can reduce the effectiveness of any learning environment, especially in autistic people.

 Age-Appropriate Voice.
 Use an age-appropriate voice and tone suited to the circumstances.
 Not only will this help the autistic child understand what you are communicating but will help them model age-appropriate voice and tone.

 Child gesturing.
 Encourage and prompt the child to initiate teaching or leading you by gesturing or indicating interest in an object or an action.

 Gesturing is communicative (to others as well as to self).
 We naturally gesture, even when we are alone.
 An example of this is face-palming, which is an automatic reaction to the thought, “I cannot believe (I/you) did that!”

 Neurotypical people inherently gesture as they mature.
 Gesture becomes a form of non-verbal dialect as if we are talking to ourselves when no one is around.
-A child with autism typically lacks gesturing.
-Teaching children with autism to imitate gestures through natural interactions results in increases in spontaneous gesture use.
+An autistic child typically lacks gesturing.
+Teaching autistic children to imitate gestures through natural interactions results in increases in spontaneous gesture use.

 Rewarding and Positive Reinforcement.
 Reciprocate the child’s communication, and reward with something that they desire.
 This does not need to be candy or a toy, it can simply be something that provides positive reinforcement to the autistic child, such as sharing an enthusiastic thumb’s up and saying, “Look what you did!”